A fever is when your body temperature is higher than normal. The average body temperature is around 98.6°F (37°C).

 - Sufficient fluid intake.
 A fever can lead to dehydration.
 Be sure to drink plenty of fluids, like water, juice, or broth.
 Rehydration solutions such as Pedialyte can be used for young children.

 - Keep cool.
 Wear lighter clothing, keep your environment cool, and sleep with light blankets.
 Taking a lukewarm bath may also help.
 The key is to keep cool, but not to induce shivering.
 This can make you feel worse.

 - Rest.
 You’ll need sufficient rest to recover from whatever is causing your fever.
 Avoid any strenuous activities that could elevate your body temperature.

 Children and anyone under the age of 18 should never take aspirin for an illness.
 This is because of the risk of a rare, but fatal, condition called Reye’s syndrome.

-If your baby has a rectal temperature of 100.4°F (38°C), seek medical attention immediately.
-Don’t give your baby OTC medications at home without first consulting your child’s doctor for dosing and medication guidance.
+If your baby has a rectal temperature of 100.4°F (38°C) or higher, seek medical attention immediately.
+Don’t give your baby OTC medications at home without first consulting their doctor for dosing and guidance.

 A fever could be the only indication of a more serious condition.
 Your baby may need to receive intravenous (IV) medication and be monitored by a doctor until their condition improves.

 Seek medical attention if you’re experiencing a fever with any of the following symptoms: